 - Open Google Chrome.

-- Click on the ‘Organize’ icon – these are three vertical white dots, under the ‘More’ icon.
+- Click on the Organize icon (the three vertical white dots under the More icon).

-Importing this file to another Google Chrome is simple.
-You should follow the steps 1-5, and instead of ‘Export’, click ‘Import’.
-Then select the destination of the file and click ‘Open’.
-This will add all the saved bookmarks to the existing ones.
+Importing this file to another browser is simple.
+Follow steps 1-5, and instead of ‘Export,’ click ‘Import.’
+Then, select the destination of the file and click ‘Open.’
+This action will add all the saved bookmarks to the existing ones.

 Can’t Locate the File or Export Bookmarks?

-Sometimes the problem can be a glitch in your Google Chrome profile, or there may be another type of malfunction.
-If that is the case, someone from the Customer team will take over and guide you to the solution.
+Sometimes, the problem is a glitch in your Google Chrome profile or current OS state, or there may be another type of malfunction.
+If that is the case, try restarting the PC and trying again or contact someone from the Customer team, which will take over and guide you to a solution.